GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-take-photos-to-verify-your-identity._en.md

 If you don’t have a phone or tablet with a camera, you may be able to [verify your identity in person](/help/verify-your-identity/verify-your-identity-in-person/) at a United States Post Office near you.

-## The camera tool is not working
+## The camera tool isn’t working

-If Login.gov’s camera tool to take a photo of your ID is not working, check that you are using the latest version of your iOS or Android operating system, and that you are using the recommended web browser for your phone or tablet.
+If Login.gov’s camera tool to take a photo of your ID isn’t working, check that you are using the latest version of your iOS or Android operating system, and that you are using the recommended web browser for your phone or tablet.

 You may need to update your operating system or web browser, clear your cache or cookies, or give Login.gov permission to use the camera.